Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 While HELOCs and cash-out refinancing might seem confusing at first, once you understand the basics, the difference between the two is pretty simple.
 A good way to compare a HELOC and cash-out refi is to think of credit cards vs. debit cards.

 A HELOC operates like a credit card, granting you a line of credit with a limit, and you can borrow up to that limit as often as you'd like for the agreed-upon term.
-HELOC and credit cards are both revolving lines of credit.
+HELOCs and credit cards are both revolving lines of credit.
+A HELOC doesn’t replace your primary mortgage but is considered a form of secondary mortgage.

 On the other hand, think of cash-out refinancing like a debit card.
-The only difference is that when you take money out, instead of that money coming from your bank account, it's coming from the equity in your home.
+The only difference is that when you take money out, it's coming from the equity in your home instead of your bank account, and part of the new loan is used to pay off your previous mortgage balance.

 Loan interest rates

-When it comes to a HELOC, the interest rates you'll pay will vary depending on lenders and the current rate environment.
-Generally speaking, the rates offered on HELOCs are more attractive than those offered on other types of revolving credit — like credit cards — as the bank assumes less risk since your home is used as collateral.
+When it comes to a HELOC, most mortgage lenders only offer an adjustable rate, which means the interest rate on the line of credit will change over time.
+(Some lenders may offer a fixed-rate option.)
+Generally speaking, HELOCs have a lower rate than those offered on other types of revolving credit — like credit cards — as the bank assumes less risk since your home is used as collateral.

 Repayment terms

-The money you get from your cash-out refinance doesn't need to be paid back.
-But, since the equity in your home will be reduced, your new mortgage could have you making payments on your home for longer than the previous mortgage’s term, and for higher monthly amounts.
+The money you get from your cash-out refinance doesn't need to be paid back as you would with a HELOC.
+But since you are taking out a new mortgage, you will be making monthly mortgage payments, just as you do with your current mortgage.
+Since you have a new loan term and mortgage interest rate, you could be making payments on your home for longer than the previous mortgage’s term, and for higher monthly amounts.

-When you take out a HELOC, you're granted something called a draw period.
-The draw period is how long you have access to a line of credit, which is typically around 10 years, although some banks offer longer timespans.
-During the draw period, you still have to make monthly payments on the amount borrowed, much as you do for a credit card, but these payments are generally small and only go toward the interest, not the principal.
+During a HELOC’s draw period, you’ll make monthly payments on the amount borrowed, much as you do for a credit card, but these payments only go toward the interest, not the principal.

 The end of the draw period is when things can get tricky.
 Some banks offer HELOCs on a balloon repayment plan, which means that at the end of the draw period, the entire loan (interest and principle) is due.
 If you have any doubts about whether you'll be able to make such a large payment, avoid any HELOC with a balloon repayment plan.
 Remember: Your home is collateral, and the bank can claim it should you fail to meet your end of the agreement.
-Thankfully, most HELOCs allow you to make monthly payments at the end of the draw period until your debt is repaid.
-If you were a responsible borrower during the draw period, you may even be offered a new HELOC.
+Thankfully, most HELOCs allow you to make monthly payments after the end of the draw period until your debt is repaid.

 Flexibility and access to funds